akuity/argo-workflows-ml-demo/README.md

 ## Workflow features showcased:
 * WorkflowEventBinding for submitting a workflow from a minio webhook
-* DAG template for defining dependant steps
+* DAG template for defining dependent steps
-* Script template for inlined python code
+* Script template for inlined Python code
 * Input artifacts and artifact passing
 * Data template for processing artifacts and generating fan-out steps
 * Suspend template with approval